-Refer to Section 7 - Plumbing for additional information on the water pump and initial start-up.
+Refer to the Water Pump information elsewhere in this section for additional information on the water pump and initial startup.

 NOTE: Some models may be equipped with a Water Pump switch in the water service center on the outside of the coach or within the bathroom area for your convenience.